DaniBSolomon/danibsolomon.github.io/about.md

 title: About Me
 ---

-I'm a Massachussets-based concept artist, character designer, and illustrator.
+I'm a Massachusetts-based concept artist, character designer, and illustrator.
 I graduated from Fitchburg State University with a Bachelor of Arts in Game Design and a Minor in Studio Art.

 Find me on:
 - [Twitter](https://twitter.com/DaniBSolomon)